shawngiese/restbot/README.md

 	docker run --rm -it -e SLACK_TOKEN=<YOUR SLACK API TOKEN> starter-node

 ### Run in BeepBoop
 If you have linked your local repo with the Beep Boop service (check [here](https://beepboophq.com/0_o/my-projects)), changes pushed to the remote master branch will automatically deploy.
+After making a commit to your GitHub repository, Beep Bop is notified and it clones your GitHub repository.
+Then Beep Bop starts building a Docker instance with your bot inside.
+You can see the Docker build notifications [here](https://beepboophq.slack.com/messages).
+After a successful Docker build, the Docker instance is given a build number and available for activation.
+If you have your bot already running, and there are no errors in the Docker or node.js then this occurs automatically and the old bot is replaced as soon as the new bot is available.

 ## Acknowledgements